coriixyz/purelywindows.com/README.md

-# My website...
-... is hosted on Github because I'm cheap
+# This is my personal website edited by me, created by theanidox!